 [Section 24 amended by No. 32 of 1994 s.
 19.]

-Part III — Alcohol and drug Centres
+Part III — Alcohol and drug centres

 25. Centres

-The Authority, may with the approval of the Minister, from time to time with respect to any Centre —
+The Authority, may with the approval of the Minister, from time to time with respect to any centre —

-(a) prohibit or regulate the admission of persons to or the right of persons to remain in, the Centre;
+(a) prohibit or regulate the admission of persons to or the right of persons to remain in, the centre;

 (b) fix fees for any facility or service provided and determine the persons or classes of persons who are liable for payment to the Authority of those fees in full or in part or who may be exempted from such payment.

-26. Procedure on deaths in Centres
+26. Procedure on deaths in centres

-(1) An inquiry shall be held by the Authority as to the death or injury caused to any person in a Centre while he is there for assessment, treatment, management, care, or rehabilitation.
+(1) An inquiry shall be held by the Authority as to the death or injury caused to any person in a centre while he is there for assessment, treatment, management, care, or rehabilitation.

-(2) The person in charge of a Centre shall report to the Authority with respect to the circumstances surrounding the death or injury to any person in a Centre, while he is there for assessment, treatment, management, care, or rehabilitation.
+(2) The person in charge of a centre shall report to the Authority with respect to the circumstances surrounding the death or injury to any person in a centre, while he is there for assessment, treatment, management, care, or rehabilitation.

 Part IV — Financial provisions

-27. Application of the Financial Management Act 2006 and Auditor General Act 2006
+27. Application of Financial Management Act 2006 and Auditor General Act 2006

 The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.

 [Section 27 inserted by No. 98 of 1985 s.
-3; amended by No. 77 of 2006 s.
-17.]
+3; amended by No. 77 of 2006 Sch.
+1 cl.
+8(1).]

 28. Funds of the Authority